 Click on "All Users" to show the segmentation rules available.
 Choose one of the segmentation rules to add to your target or filter.

-See Segment and target criteria options for a full list of segment options and examples.
+See Segmentation Reference for a full list of segment rules and examples.

 Click the operator inside the target phrase for more options.

-Different types of segment criteria (string, datetime, number, etc.) have different operator options.
+Different types of segment rules (string, datetime, number, etc.) have different operator options.
 See Segment operators for more details.

-Click the + button in the target phrase, then repeat the steps above to create a segment with multiple criteria.
-Click AND to choose either an AND or OR operator between each segment.
+Click the [ + ] button in the target phrase, then repeat the steps above to create a segment with multiple rules.
+Click AND to choose either an AND or OR operator between each rule.

-- AND will target users who fit both of your selected segment requirements.
+- AND will target users who fit both of your selected rules.
 For example, the target phrase “City is Los Angeles” AND “Device model is iPhone” would only include users who are in Los Angeles AND use an iPhone.

-Stickiness determines what happens when a user leaves the target group after qualifying for an A/B test or message.
+Stickiness determines what happens when a user leaves the target group after qualifying for a message.
 For example, a user might start in our target group of San Francisco users, then fly to New York for a week.

-You can also create segments of your target audience to exclude them from certain campaigns.
-This prevents certain users from being adversely affected by a message or experience change.
+You can also create audiences of your target audience to exclude them from the certain message.
+This prevents certain users from being adversely affected by a message.
 There are two ways to achieve this goal:

-For segment options that don’t have the “is not” operator, or more complex segment options, you can use the Not saved segment feature, which targets all the users who aren’t in the Saved segment you create.
+You can also use the Not saved audience option, which targets all the users who aren’t in the saved audience you create.

-Just click Not saved segment from the All Users dropdown and choose the segment you want to exclude from the campaign, message, or test.
+Just click Not saved audience from the All Users dropdown and choose the audience you want to exclude from the message.